KisanCreary/ECSE_3038Lab1/README.md

 Purpose: Checks if a patient's body temperature is hypothermic, normal, or hyperthermic based on the temperature and unit (Celsius or Fahrenheit).(it is for a lab)
 Input: Temperature value and unit ("C" for Celsius, "F" for Fahrenheit).
 Output: Prints a message indicating the patient's temperature condition.

+JOKE
+How do you know that elephants like swimming?
+They always have their trunks on.